sushmabc/DNA-analysis-for-disease-detection-and-trait-prediction/README.md

 - Ensure the machine learning model files (`best_model.pkl`, `obesity_model.pkl`, `model_svm_on_historical.pkl`) are in the correct location.
 - The `wuhan_virus.fasta` file should be present in the data directory.
-- Update `app.secret_key` and other sensitive information as needed.
+- Update `app.secret_key` and other sensitive information as needed

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.